mburtoniii/sparts/apps/catalog/README.md

     PRODUCTION = False

 `BLOCKCHAIN_API` is the hard-coded address of the conductor service.

-`DEFAULT_API_TIMEOUT` is the number of seconds to wait for a response in an API call `BYPASS_API_CALSS` is a flag to bypass making API calls for debugging purposes `PRODUCTION` is a boolean indicating whether this is the production server
+`DEFAULT_API_TIMEOUT` is the number of seconds to wait for a response in an API call.

-Next open the file `catalog.wsgi`, and modify the "sparts_path" to the directory where the app resides:

-    sparts_path = "/var/www/sparts/apps/catalog"

-Save and close.
+`BYPASS_API_CALSS` is a flag to bypass making API calls for debugging purposes.

+`PRODUCTION` is a boolean indicating whether this is the production server.

 #### Restart Apache ####
 Restart the webserver for changes to take effect.